In this lesson you will get some ideas around:

 - 40 Things to do when business is slow post

 - Think of five people you could contact this month about your business.
 Try and schedule introductory calls.
 Think of offers, bundles or other ways you can serve them and start driving revenue.
-Reach out to me if you want to schedule a call to help with this.
-Ask for ideas from contacts in your industry for ideas.

 Source: Entrepreneur Magazine